01732 360 095

 Newton HydroBond System

-Internal Type A waterproofing systems are waterproofing barriers, usually continuous, that are post-applied to the ‘negative’ surfaces of the already constructed structure.
+Internal Type A waterproofing systems are waterproofing barriers that are post-applied to the ‘negative’ surfaces of the already constructed structure.
+Where possible they should be continuous inside the structure and up to DPC level.

 These products are typically liquid waterproofing membranes or slurries that can be applied either by spray, trowel, brush or roller.